 - a.
 Agriculture is responsible for 48% of New Zealand's emissions.
-Its emissions have increased 17% since 1990. - b.
-According to the Ministry for the Environment (MfE), this increase: "is primarily due to an 85.6 per cent increase in the national dairy herd since 1990 and an increase in the application of synthetic nitrogen fertiliser of 670 per cent since 1990.." - c.
+Its emissions have increased 17% since 1990.1 - b.
+According to the Ministry for the Environment (MfE), this increase: "is primarily due to an 85.6 per cent increase in the national dairy herd since 1990 and an increase in the application of synthetic nitrogen fertiliser of 670 per cent since 1990.."2 - c.
 The use of synthetic fertiliser in New Zealand has enabled the intensification of dairy farming.
-It has led to higher stocking rates and a substantial increase in the number of dairy cows.
-This has in turn increased the methane and nitrous oxide emissions from the dairy herd. - d.
-According to the Parliamentary Commissioner for the Environment (PCE): "The increased use of urea fertiliser has, along with irrigation and supplementary feed, enabled higher stocking rates." - e.
-Since 1990, methane emissions from dairy cattle have increased 129%. - f.
-The dairy herd is now New Zealand's largest emitter, responsible for 22.9% of all domestic emissions.
+It has led to higher stocking rates and a substantial increase in the number of dairy cows.3 This has in turn increased the methane and nitrous oxide emissions from the dairy herd.